A home for California

 At the same time, our ads startegy grew the audience, and engaged them in actions to support the campaign goals.
 These included pushes for endorsements among public citizens and people of influence, as well as an evergreen email-your-elected campaign to solicit political support for and commitment to the Roadmap’s priorities.

-In the weeks, months, and years to come, our coalition is increasing our volume to make sure that those investments and legislative victories continue — that critical bills in our plan pass to ensure that no family falls through the cracks.
+In the weeks, months, and years to come, our coalition is growing to make sure those investments and legislative victories continue, and ensure critical bills in our plan pass so no family falls through the cracks.